 You’ll also get activity materials like the News or Noise? map that has students take a practical look at information they may find online.
 Still, that’s just the tip of the iceberg!

 All told, NewseumED offers 11 lesson plans that are packed with additional resources so you can teach an entire week (maybe more) about media literacy.

 As a result, it includes more digital tools than the other options on this list.

 This is because BrainPOP approaches media literacy from the angle of “decoding” — looking at any piece of media and discerning its motives, biases, and implications.

 That “decoding” entails learning how companies and advertisers make money and market their products.
 Sometimes, that means talking about common methods of manipulation like image doctoring and celebrity endorsement.

-Altogether, BrainPOP has 19 helpful resources that you can use to teach your students.
+Altogether, BrainPOP has 19 media literacy resources that you can use to teach your students.
 It even comes complete with supplemental lesson ideas that you can use to drive home certain points, like advertising strategies.

 The end result is a more savvy and thoughtful student who learns a wide range of principles to live their lives.

 The ideas presented in BrainPOP’s lessons may be focused on Internet media, but they’re true for television, billboards, newspapers, and other forms of media as well.

 As a result, it’s an excellent way to prep your students for life in a world that’s saturated with advertising, especially when social media is concerned.